macuriels/portfolio/content/project/social-media-insights-healthcare/index.md

 Digital tribes overview:
 - Tribe 1 are all about showing themselves as creative people, while also being conscious (and critical) of their surroundings.
 - Tribe 2 are characterized by posting mostly pictures of themselves (selfies) accompanied with messages of positivity, self-esteem and self-love.
-- Tribe 3 are, as the name suggests, people who work within healthcare (namely psychologists).
+- Tribe 3 are people who work within healthcare (namely psychologists) and value professional growth and scientific facts.
 - Tribe 4 are people who show their profiles through sublime experiences, such as traveling or spending time with their loved ones.
 - Tribe 5 are individuals who value their personal appearance and will usually appear posting full-bodied pictures of themselves.